Metric results on sumsets and Cartesian products of classes of Diophantine sets: Proofs of results in

-The upper bound in \eqref{eq:gans} follows from \eqref{eq:jarnik} and Theorem~\ref{uppack}.
 To derive the lower bound $n-1$, we follow a similar idea as in the proof of Theorem~\ref{th01} above.
 We show that for every $\lambda_{i},\mu_{i}$ as in the theorem, the map

 is surjective.
-By Proposition~\ref{pp} then the domain set has Hausdorff dimension at least $n-1$ as well, and finally by Lemma~\ref{qlemma} when we remove $\mathbb{Q}$ from each factor in the domain of the map, the lower bound $n-1$ remains.
+Then by Proposition~\ref{pp}, the domain set of $\Psi_1$ has Hausdorff dimension at least $n-1$ as well, and finally by Lemma~\ref{qlemma} when we remove $\mathbb{Q}$ from each factor in the domain of the map, the lower bound $n-1$ remains valid.